python-discord/site/pydis_site/apps/content/resources/guides/python-guides/python-on-windows.md

 it up above any other Python versions you have installed if necessary.
 Watch out for `C:\Users\username\AppData\Local\Microsoft\WindowsApps` as if you have Python on the Windows Store it will be installed there.

+#### Verifying your changes

+You can check that `python` was added to PATH correctly by running `python -c "import sys;print(sys.executable)"` and checking the executable returned is the one you want.

+You can check that `pip` was added to PATH correctly by running `pip -V` and checking the executable matches the one returned by `python`